erfianugrah/turnstile-flow/docs/FRAUD-DETECTION.md

 ### Layer 4: JA4 Session Hopping Detection

-TLS fingerprinting to detect attacks bypassing ephemeral ID tracking by opening incognito/private windows or switching browsers.
+TLS fingerprinting to detect attacks bypassing ephemeral ID tracking by opening incognito/private windows or otherwise minting new sessions **without changing browsers**.
+True browser switching (different JA4s) is handled separately by the IP rate limit detector.

 JA4 fingerprint tracks the TLS client (browser + OS) which doesn't change when cookies are cleared or incognito mode is used.
 Only **new** ephemeral IDs observed in the query window count toward the clustering thresholds—reusing the same Turnstile session no longer increments the total, so legitimate users resubmitting from the same tab won't be flagged as “two fingerprints.”